laurenpowers20/countries-of-the-world/readme.md

 [Postman](https://www.postman.com/) is the recommended platform for using this API for CRUD functionality.

+Users can search for countries in the following ways:

+- Get all countries
+- Search for a country by ID number
+- Create a new country
+- Delete a country

 ## References and Contributions

 All data has been pulled from [Rest Countries API](https://restcountries.com/).